mcci-catena/get-influxdb-data/README.md

 1. The fully-qualified internet address of your influxdb server, e.g. `myserver.example.com`.

 2. A login that will let you get data.
-If you're using the [docker-iot-dashboard](https://github.com/mcci-catena/docker-iot-dashboard), and you followed the setup instructions, you should have a couple of "api key" logins.
+If you're using the [docker-iot-dashboard](https://github.com/mcci-catena/docker-iot-dashboard), and you followed the setup instructions, you should have a couple of "API key" logins.
 Normally they're something like `apikey1`, `apikey2`, etc. You should also have the corresponding passwords.

    * if you have lost these, then you need to login to the nginx container and add one or more keys.
 For example: